 Four distinct levels of control measures have been implemented in the development of Chatter Creek’s COVID-19 protocols and procedures.
 The control model is illustrated below.

 Elimination and engineering controls are designed to prevent people from coming into contact with an infectious person or contaminated surface in the first place and have been considered first in our plan.
 In spaces where physical distancing cannot be observed we have instituted occupancy limits and mask mandatory zones.

 When worn properly, wearing a mask can reduce the spread of respiratory droplets.
-During your trip, it is recommended to wear a non-medical face mask in all interior spaces.
+During your trip, we ask that you wear a non-medical face 3-layer mask in all interior spaces.
 For everyone’s safety, there will be mask mandatory zones in spaces where physical distancing guidelines cannot be maintained.

 Mask Mandatory Zones:

 - Stairway to the dining room

 - Browsing retail